 If you want to go beyond your comfort zone and outdo yourself, the trek to Everest High Pass is the perfect opportunity.
 Commencing the trek to Everest High Pass in November adds more to the event.
 We'll discuss it more later.
 But first, let's get to know about the trek.

-Everest High Pass Trek, also known as Everest Three Passes Trek, takes you around the world's highest mountain peak, Mt.
+Everest High Pass trip, also known as Everest Three Passes Trekking, takes you around the world's highest mountain peak, Mt.
 Everest passing through three high passes of the Khumbu region, Kongma La Pass (5535 m), Cho La Pass (5370 m), and Renjo La Pass (5345 m).
-This particular trek also brings you to the Everest Base Camp (5364 m) and Kala Patthar (5545 m), the highest point of the Everest Three Passes Trek, from where you can witness an exceptional sunrise casting golden light over Mt.
+This particular trek also brings you to the Everest Base Camp (5364 m) and Kala Patthar (5545 m), the highest point of the Everest Three Passes, from where you can witness an exceptional sunrise casting golden light over Mt.
 Everest.

 Numerous flora and fauna inhabit the area of Everest, which is a blessing, and in November, they take on an even more brilliant and distinctive appearance.
 The trekking trails lead to Sagarmatha National Park, a UNESCO-listed heritage site recognized for its commitment to conserving endangered species of plants and animals found in the Himalayan region.
 The trail is actually designed to evoke a stroll through a Himalayan paradise.